 My daughter loves it when I wrap her salad in rice paper, which adds another 3 minutes or so to making this salad, but once you’ve done a few, they come together very easily.
 Rather than tell you how to wrap them, here’s a very rough video I made of me making them for E’s lunch one morning.
 Note the vintage 70’s counter tops and my bathrobe sleeve at the end.
 So classy!

-Notes: Soak each sheet of rice paper in warm water until it’s softened but still got some firmness to it.
+Notes: Soak each sheet of rice paper in warm water until it’s softened but still has some firmness to it.
 How long will depend on how warm your water is, but I usually give it about 5 seconds.
 Don’t let it get too soft or it’s hard to work with, but with a little stiffness, it will continue to get softer as you add the fillings.
 Keep the finished rolls under a damp cloth to keep them moist.

 This post contains an Amazon affiliate link to Slap Ya Mama Cajun Seasoning because it’s awesome.
 But if you buy it through my link, I receive a commission that helps support this site.
 Thanks for your purchase!